akippnn/docs/page/github/repo/index.md

 ---
 layout: default
-title: Using GitHub
+title: Repositories
-nav_order: 2
+parent: Using GitHub
 has_children: true
 ---